Tyler Hoechlin: Baseball

-Hoechlin began playing baseball at the age of seven.
-He played throughout high school, playing in the Area Code Games in both 2004 and 2005.
-He earned a scholarship to Arizona State University, where he played infield and the team made it to the College World Series in Omaha, Nebraska.
-In 2008, after a year at Arizona State, he transferred to the University of California, Irvine.
-He played infield as a second baseman for the UC Irvine Anteaters.
-During this time, he also played in collegiate summer leagues.
+Hoechlin began playing baseball at the age of seven and continued throughout high school, playing in the Area Code Games in 2004 and 2005.
+He earned a baseball scholarship to Arizona State University, where he played infield; his team made it to the College World Series in Omaha, Nebraska.
+In 2008, after a year at Arizona State, he transferred to the University of California, Irvine, where he was second baseman for the UC Irvine Anteaters.
+He also played summer collegiate wood-bat baseball with the Battle Creek Bombers of the Northwoods League.

-Hoechlin aimed for a career in baseball, prioritizing it over his acting commitments.
-This led him to turning down auditions and meetings (including with director Francis Ford Coppola) and declining the role of Emmett Cullen in the Twilight films.
-During Hoechlin's junior year in college, he pulled his hamstring, limiting his ability to play and practice.
+At first, Hoechlin aimed for a career in baseball, prioritizing it over his acting opportunities, which led him to turn down offers for auditions and meetings (including one with director Francis Ford Coppola), and to decline the role of Emmett Cullen in the Twilight films.
+However, during his junior year in college, he pulled his hamstring, limiting his ability to play and practice.
 As a result, he participated in more acting auditions, and eventually, on the advice of his coach, made the decision to pursue acting full-time.